 Soon, the eastern edge of the perimeter was also under intense fire and the entire side of the defensive perimeter was under threat of enemy seizure.
-Organic artillery within the base was ordered immediately to start firing direct support with high explosive and beehive rounds to route the enemy from the bunker line.
-Many US casualties resulted from the artillery fired into their midst.
+Organic artillery within the base immediately started firing direct support with beehive rounds to route the enemy from the bunker line.